 Since missionary settlement decisions and schooling efforts influence each other (Jedwab et al., 2018), we first study what factors affect the choice of missionaries to settle certain locations.
-We do so by comparing the characteristics of geographical locations of all missionary and colonial government schooling and healthcare facilities established during the colonial period in both Cameroon and Zambia (see Map 1).
+We do so by comparing the characteristics of geographical locations of all missionary and colonial government schooling and healthcare facilities established during the colonial period in both Cameroon and Zambia (see map below).
 For both countries we find that missionaries were more likely to settle along rivers, so they had access to fresh water.
 Further we find that they preferred to settle closer to the coast and along the railway both of which facilitated transport.
 Over time, we see that missionary societies followed other societies when they moved inland, and tended to settle in more densely populated areas.
 We do not find that the prevalence of diseases, such as malaria, played a role in settlement decisions.
 This might be the result of the availability of quinine as a cure for malaria, which was discovered already in 1840, and had reduced European mortality of malaria substantially.

 For both countries we find a strong positive effect of missionary schooling on short- and long-term school enrollment and on gender equality in education after the colonial period.
 In addition to the missionary effect, urbanized areas were found to be associated with higher school enrollment and lower gender inequality, both historically and today.
 Further, economic activity, indirectly measured by proximity to the railway in Zambia, and German plantations in Cameroon, are positively associated with higher enrolment rates historically and today.
 The railway played an extremely important role in colonial Zambia, by connecting the copper mines in the North to the market in the colonial capital Livingstone and in South Africa.
 This generated wider income earning opportunities raising the demand for education.
 In Cameroon, the railway did not noticeably stimulate the demand for education.
 Instead, the German plantations had a positive effect on enrollment in Cameroon prior to WW1.
 We argue that this is a combined effect of higher incomes stimulating the demand for education and the benefits of the Basel and Baptists teaching in German at the time.
 After Germany lost control over Cameroon, the economic success of plantations stalled and proximity to plantations is found to have been negatively associated with enrollment.
 The initial advantage of German missionary societies seems to have been lost after WW1.